yeshenpy/Awesome-Evolutionary-Reinforcement-Learning/README.md

 **20 January 2024**: I am updating the survey on this topic and will fully update the site when the survey is updated.

-**If you discover any related tasks that I have missed, please submit an issue.
+**If you discover any related works that I have missed, please submit an issue.
 I will update it in the survey and on the website.
 Thank you very much!**

 <!--## [![](https://img.shields.io/badge/-Comment-red.svg)]() -->